rbuchberger/res-man/readme.md

 - `PREPARE_SCRIPT` - Optional executable to run before the backup.
 Default: `prepare.sh`.
 Passed jobname as an argument.
 - `ON_ERROR` - Optional executable to run when errors occur.
 Default: `on-error.sh`.
 Passed jobname & error message as arguments.
 - `ON_SUCCESS` - Optional executable to run after a successful backup.
 Default: `on-success.sh`.
 Passed jobname as an argument.
+- `ON_EXIT` - Optional executable to run after all backups.
+Default: `on-exit.sh`.
+Passed jobname as an argument.
 - `KEEP_{LAST,DAILY,WEEKLY,MONTHLY}` - Arguments to `restic forget --keep-*`.
 Default: `7 7 4 12`
 - `CHECK_DAY` - Numerical Day of the week to run checks.
 Default: `1` (Monday)
 - `PRUNE_WEEKS` - Forget & Prune every x weeks on check day.
 Default: `4`.